seyyedarashazimi/dgsp/README.md

 - **Verification**: Signature verification for authenticity and validity.
 - **Opening**: Ability to trace signatures to specific users by the manager without compromising anonymity for other parties.
 - **Revocation**: Efficient revocation mechanism, including revoking a user, their corresponding signatures, and previously-generated certificates.
-- **Check Manager**: Evaluate manager behavior and make sure manager creates certificates and opens a given signature to an ID correctly.
+- **Judge Manager**: Evaluate manager behavior and make sure manager opens a given signature to an ID correctly.

 ### Cryptographic Primitives